Jim23135/Govee-H6117-BLE/README.md

 # Govee-H6117-BLE
 Covers my findings from reverse engineering some of the bluetooth packets exchanged between my phone and the Govee H6117 led strip lights.
-This barbones write up is meant to bring you (or me) up to speed on the basics of communicating with this specefic light strip.
+This barbones write up is meant to bring you (or me) up to speed on the basics of communicating with this Specific light strip.

 ## Goal
 Control the light strip's _brightness, color, on/off state_ without using the _original app or Govee's developer API_.